West Bengal factory blast: Locals allege illegal unit involved in making guns, explosives | Headlines

 - India

-Locals in West Bengal's West Medinipur district have accused the State administration of not taking timely action against the firecracker factory where nine workers were killed and several others injured in a massive blast.
+Locals in West Bengal's East Mednipur (repeat) East Medinipur district have accused the State administration of not taking timely action against the firecracker factory where nine workers were killed and several others injured in a massive blast.
 The locals have alleged that the unit was used to manufacture lethal explosives and guns.
 A massive blast took at the factory in Khadikul village under the Egra police station at 11 am on Tuesday (May 16).

 "In this factory, crackers were only made for the show.
 Lethal explosives were made and supplied outside," said Jalhosa, a local said adding that no arrests were made so far in connection with the blast.
 "No one has been arrested.
 Had anybody been arrested public would not have been made police run away yesterday.
 This factory has been running for the last twenty-five years," he said.